-When the internet exploded in 1994, all the businesses associated with it also did.
+When the internet exploded in 1994, all the businesses associated did.
 In 1995 Jeff Bezos launched Amazon and Pierre Pierre Omidyar AuctionWeb, now eBay, the first P2P auction marketplace.

 Cloud Computing; The Rise of SaaS.

-With the rise of the internet, cloud computing emerged; this allowed remotely hosted software to be installed on any computer with internet access.
-For the first time, the software reduced its amount of maintenance, and reach significantly increased.
+With the rise of the internet, cloud computing emerged; this allowed remotely hosted Software to be installed on any computer with internet access.
+The Software reduced its amount of maintenance for the first time, and reach significantly increased.
 Software developers began to focus on core functionalities more than anything.

 And saas, SaaS appeared.

 Salesforce launched its customer relationship management platform (CRM) in 1991, the first SaaS solution on the market.
-At first, SaaS was only for start-ups and small businesses, and it was though too slow, unstable, and inflexible for bigger-sized companies.
+At first, SaaS was only for start-ups and small businesses, and it was thought to be too slow, unstable, and inflexible for more prominent companies.
 The subscription-based software business model wasn’t too appealing for the companies back then.

 Nowadays, the SaaS industry is present in almost every business you can find in the market, using email providers, social networks, CRM platforms, etc. The exponential growth the SaaS industry experienced was rocket-fueled by the rise of the entrepreneurs and small businesses that now have access to sophisticated software to make complex operations.
-In the past, that was a luxury that only big companies could afford.
+That was a luxury that only big companies could afford in the past.

 The Saas Industry pulled down from the sky and down the earth many services affordable to anyone, from freelancers and entrepreneurs to big companies like IBM, Microsoft, Oracle, or SAP.
 The level of automation of the SaaS helped the global market grow and create riches that everyone can enjoy today.
 You can buy a t-shirt from china or a MacBook from the United States using Amazon.
-The amount of SaaS, IaaS, and PaaS involved in that process is enormous.
-We don’t realize they are there is proof that the SaaS industry is doing a good job.
+The amount of SaaS, IaaS, and PaaS involved is enormous.
+We don’t realize they prove that the SaaS industry is doing a good job.

-In the future, with the advance in AI technology, the integration in the market will be hand in hand with the SaaS, which will make available those technologies to all of us.
-The amount of software integration we’ll have in the future only the SaaS can manage.
+With the advance in AI technology, the integration in the market will be hand in hand with the SaaS, which will make available those technologies to all of uOnly the SaaS can manage the amount of software integration we’ll have in the future.

 The importance of the future of the business and the technology that the SaaS industry will have will be paramount.